ajaypro/demo_room_migration/README.md

+This branch has code without migration, checkout migration branch for updated version.

 # Room
 > This is a simple example to demonstrate the Room migration in case in which we want to
 > 1. Change the datatype of a column in table